Diet and Exercise

 Diet and exercise is a program for students interested in earning concurrent bachelor’s and master’s degrees focused on diet and exercise.
 Students are admitted to the university as pre-diet and exercise students and must apply for graduate admission at the beginning of the junior year and be accepted into the program.
 The program is designed so you can earn both a bachelor’s and master’s degree in five to six years.

 This accelerated academic program is accredited by the Accreditation Council for Education in Nutrition and Dietetics, the accrediting agency for the Academy of Nutrition and Dietetics, and prepares students for admission to accredited dietetics internships/supervised practice programs.
-Upon successful completion of the experience program, graduates are eligible to take the national exam to become a registered dietitian (RD) and work in a wide range of dietitian positions.
-Additionally, the program meets American College of Sports Medicine (ACSM) requirements for students to pursue certification at the level of health fitness specialist.
+Upon successful completion of the experience program, graduates are eligible to take the national exam to become a registered dietitian (RD) / registered dietitian nutritionist (RDN) and work in a wide range of dietitian positions.
+Additionally, the program meets American College of Sports Medicine (ACSM) requirements for students to pursue certification at the level of exercise physiologist.
 Graduates have expertise in exercise physiology and can apply for wellness positions as nutrition and physical fitness experts.

 Food Science and Human Nutrition and Kinesiology students now need only complete one College of Human Sciences application online to automatically apply for all department-level and college-level scholarships.
 The application is available from November through February.
 The deadline is February 14.
 Students in the College of Agriculture and Life Sciences (AGLS) can also apply for AGLS scholarships; see the Food Science and Human Nutrition scholarship website for more information.